jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-Alternatively, you could send the definition for the cache Region from your Spring Boot `ClientCache` application to the cluster by using the SBDG {spring-boot-data-geode-javadoc}/org/springframework/geode/config/annotation/EnableClusterAware.html\[`@EnableClusterAware`\] annotation, which is meta-annotated with SDG’s `@EnableClusterConfiguration` annotation:
+Alternatively, you could send the definition for the cache Region from your Spring Boot `ClientCache` application to the cluster by using the [spring-boot-gemfire-name] {spring-boot-data-geode-javadoc}/org/springframework/geode/config/annotation/EnableClusterAware.html\[`@EnableClusterAware`\] annotation, which is meta-annotated with [spring-data-gemfire-name]’s `@EnableClusterConfiguration` annotation: